 6.3.4.
+System of Systems and Family of Systems.
 When developing solutions, the study team should consider system-of-systems and family-of-systems.
 One common error is fixating on one aspect of a system.
 Many times, complex problems are best solved by making moderate improvements to multiple systems rather than a single, large improvement to one system.